metagn/applicates/README.md

 # alternate syntax (doesnt look great but i cant think of anything better):
 doAssert @[1, 2, 3, 4, 5].map(x !=> x * 2) == @[2, 4, 6, 8, 10]
 ```

+i don't have very extensive tests for this, i might add as more use cases come up. original idea at https://github.com/nim-lang/RFCs/issues/212

 1 limitation is you can't type check these. you might think of a way with concepts but it's probably going to be way too complex to work